Harshaldeore29/EmployeeManagementRestApiWithSwagger/README.md

 # Employee-management-Swagger-api

-The Employee Management System is a RESTful API designed for managing employee records.
-It allows you to perform CRUD operations (Create, Read, Update, Delete) on employee data.
-The project includes Swagger for API documentation and interactive testing.
+This is a Java Spring Boot project designed for managing employee records.
+This project uses MySql as the database to store employee information and Maven as the build tool.